 If you have psoriasis, the end of summer may mean greater vulnerability to illness and infection.
 This means you have a higher chance of developing dry, itchy plaques.
 As cold weather sets in, you should do what you can to boost your immune system.

 On the other hand, if you have never had psoriasis before but have recently developed red, itchy patches following an infection contact your doctor.

 Whether you’re a long-time psoriasis patient or think you may be encountering this affliction for the first time, we can offer some clarity.

 Here is a quick guide to the link between flares and infections.
-We’ll explain which infections cause a psoriasis flare-up, how you can manage the trigger, and how to treat symptoms.
+We’ll explain which infections cause a psoriasis flare-up, how you can manage the trigger, and how to sooth symptoms.

 What Types of Infections Cause a Psoriasis Flare-Up?

 Psoriasis is an autoimmune disorder.
 This means virtually anything affecting the immune system can cause a psoriasis flare-up.

 That said, some bacterial and viral infections are more likely than others to trigger psoriasis.
 The most common flare-causing infections include:

 Adults who have psoriasis may experience heightened symptoms after any one of these infections.
 They may also develop psoriasis for the first time following an illness.